-During the 2017 reporting period, the ECC met six times.
-The primary purposes of the meetings were to report on and coordinate grant fund projects, to discuss results of studies funded by the ECC and management of the whitewater boater flow program, and to remain informed of progress with the Bonneville cutthroat trout conservation hatchery program.
+During the 2018 reporting period, the ECC met five times; one of these meetings was held by conference call.
+The primary purpose of the meetings was to report on and coordinate grant fund projects, to discuss results of studies funded by the ECC, and to remain informed of progress on the BCT conservation hatchery program.
 Formal ground rules established and adopted by the ECC provided the functional framework for this collaborative work.
-ECC member participation in meetings during 2017 is shown in Table 2.2-1.
+ECC member participation in meetings during 2018 is shown in Table 1.